Why make games on Scratch?

 For our game, we will use a mermaid as our first sprite.
 This is one of the default sprites in the menu, so anyone that wants to can follow along!

 After creating a sprite, you should see it in the center of the Stage.
-The cat will be there as well — unless you want him in your game too, you can delete him by right-clicking the trash can icon on his sprite.
+The cat will be there as well — unless you want him in your game too, you can delete him if you right-click the trash can icon on his sprite.

 Step 2b: Program your Character